API Upload

 2. Upload files to the upload URL returned with the upload id, this will resolve to POST /api/file/[upload_id] .

-4. Mark the upload as finished using DELETE /api/upload/id.
+4. Optionally: mark the upload as finished using DELETE /api/upload/id.

 Upload configuration